Skip to main content

 Global

 You can also have global rules in a ~/.config/symbiotic/AGENTS.md file.
-This gets applied across all opencode sessions.
+This gets applied across all Symbiotic Code sessions.
 Since this isn’t committed to Git or shared with your team, we recommend using this to specify any personal rules that the LLM should follow.

 Claude Code Compatibility